 Restorative Practices build on the Way of Council to create opportunities for exploring and healing harms in relationships.
 In the Council of Waters and Trees we introduce "Aloha Ropes," a restorative practice developed by Amos Clifford.
 Inspired by the Hawaiian tradition of Ho'oponopono and other sources, we will use this practice to deepen our relationship with the more-than-human world of nature.
 Through Aloha Ropes we will discover how the land can listen and speak to us, and through us give voice to its longings, wisdom, and needs.
 Like Council, Aloha Ropes is a method that can be readily transferred into other settings such as schools and communities.

-This four-day journey will allow us to sink deeply into the medicine of the forest.
+This journey will allow us to sink deeply into the medicine of the forest.
 Mornings will be spent immersing ourselves in the experiential practices of Forest Therapy.
 Afternoon Council meetings support the deep rooting of the medicine the forest has offered us.
 We will experience the brief "light touch" council as it is used in Forest Therapy as well as diving into the deeper practice and learning-by-doing the core skills of council leadership.

 A non-profit organization, Jouvence is located on a 194-acre site on Lake Stukely, in Mont-Orford National Park.
 Renowned for its hospitality and well-stocked table, Jouvence has been a jewel in the Eastern Townships for more than 45 years.
 By taking advantage of its all-inclusive formula, including overnight stay, meals and access to outdoor activities and equipment, you will leave conquered and out of the ordinary.
 Our 125 cozy rooms, many with wood burning stove, are spread out in small private cottages, large pavilions or a charming inn.
 Do you prefer the rustic side?
 Our two refuges located within a few minutes of hiking will offer you a privileged experience with nature.